How to Brine a Turkey

 Turkey Brine Ideas

 A traditional brine only uses salt and water, but you can absolutely add additional ingredients if you wish.
-Unlike salt—which can permeate into the meat—these ingredients only add skin-deep flavor, but they’re a great way to add depth to your turkey.
+Unlike salt—which can permeate into the meat—these ingredients only add skin-deep flavor, but they’re a great way to add a little bit of complexity to your turkey.
+No matter which ingredients you choose to add to your brine, don’t forget to add them to your Thanksgiving shopping list!

-Try using flavorful liquids instead of using all water.
-Feel free to substitute some or all of the water for chicken broth, apple cider, juice or the liquid of your choosing.
+Try using flavorful liquids instead of water.
+Substitute some or all of the water for chicken broth, apple cider, juice or the liquid of your choosing.
 You can also add some hard alcohol to the brine, too.
 Alcohol can help carry the brine’s flavors, allowing them to penetrate deeper into the meat.
 As little as a tablespoon of strong neutral alcohols like vodka or as much as 1/4 cup of flavorful alcohol like rum or gin is all you need.
 If you’re using a weaker alcohol like wine or beer, feel free to add more.

 Turkey Brining Tips